 (Comment 31) Regulated tanning facilities are a safer alternative than home tanning where there are no informed workers.
-Tanning facility owners are trained and educated to protect clients who want to tan.
+Tanning facility Start Printed Page 31212owners are trained and educated to protect clients who want to tan.

 (Response 31) This final order does not distinguish between devices sold for use at home and devices sold to tanning facilities; the regulatory controls set forth in this order apply to both.